JorjaFox/website/_posts-old-blog/2013-06-21-follow-lion-ark-on-facebook.md

 As it says, you can <a href="https://www.facebook.com/LionArkTheMovie">Follow Lion Ark: The Movie on Facebook</a>

-<em>ETA: You Can also donate to them at <a href="http://www.indiegogo.com/projects/lion-ark">http://www.indiegogo.com/projects/lion-ark</a> to raise money for the festival circuit. </em>
+_ETA: You Can also donate to them at <a href="http://www.indiegogo.com/projects/lion-ark">http://www.indiegogo.com/projects/lion-ark</a> to raise money for the festival circuit. _